cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 BLS is a digital signature scheme with compression properties.
 With a given set of signatures (signature\_1, ..., signature\_n) anyone can produce a compressed signature signature\_compressed.
-The same is true for a set of private keys or public keys, while keeping the connection between sets (a compressed public key is associated to its compressed public key).
+The same is true for a set of secret keys or public keys, while keeping the connection between sets (i.e., a compressed public key is associated to its compressed secret key).
 Furthermore, the BLS signature scheme is deterministic, non-malleable, and efficient.
 Its simplicity and cryptographic properties allows it to be useful in a variety of use-cases, specifically when minimal